Lucas-sun/Markdown-Notes/后端开发/FastAPI/Learning Note 2024-7-11.md

   - It is a very nice debug website even can replace postman
 - How to open it?
   - Open your bowser and input `127.0.0.1:8000/docs` on address bar can do it
+- How to config it?
+  - Config your decorators parameters for showing on swagger ui, you can ask chatgpt to learn it or look source code.
 # Start Offical Learning
 ## Path Operation
 1. Decorators Parameters